jenna-winkler/travel-guide/README.md

 ### Deployment from GitHub

 To share your agent with others or deploy it to the BeeAI Platform:

-1. Create an `agent.yaml` manifest in your repository to specify agent metadata.
-This file defines how your agent appears and behaves in the BeeAI Platform.
+- Push your agent code to a GitHub repository
-2. Add the agent to BeeAI using: `beeai add https://github.com/your-username/your-repo-name`
+- Add the agent to BeeAI using: `beeai add https://github.com/your-username/your-repo-name`

+The BeeAI Platform will automatically:
+- Clone your repository
+- Build a Docker image
+- Start the agent container
+- Extract agent configuration directly from the /agents endpoint
+- Register the agent in the platform

 #### Version Management